Dhananjay-97/GenAI/README.md

 **What You Need**

-- Access to the [Azure OpenAI Service](https://azure.microsoft.com/products/ai-services/openai-service?WT.mc_id=academic-105485-koreyst) **OR** [OpenAI API](https://platform.openai.com/docs/quickstart?context=python?WT.mc_id=academic-105485-koreyst) - _Only required to complete coding lessons_
+- Access to the [Azure OpenAI Service](https://azure.microsoft.com/products/ai-services/openai-service?WT.mc_id=academic-105485-koreyst) **OR** [OpenAI API](https://platform.openai.com/docs/quickstart?context=python?WT.mc_id=academic-105485-koreyst)
-- Basic knowledge of Python or Typescript is helpful - \*For absolute beginners check out these [Python](https://learn.microsoft.com/training/paths/python-language/?WT.mc_id=academic-105485-koreyst) and [TypeScript](https://learn.microsoft.com/training/paths/build-javascript-applications-typescript/?WT.mc_id=academic-105485-koreyst) courses.
+- Basic knowledge of Python is helpful.
-- A Github Account to [fork this entire repo](https://github.com/microsoft/generative-ai-for-beginners/fork?WT.mc_id=academic-105485-koreyst) to your own GitHub account

 We have created a **[Course Setup](./00-course-setup/README.md?WT.mc_id=academic-105485-koreyst)** lesson to help you with setting up your developement environment.